Skip to content

 min_area float

-Minimum area of a bounding box in pixels or normalized units.
-Bounding boxes with an area less than this value will be removed.
+Minimum area of a bounding box.
+All bounding boxes whose visible area in pixels is less than this value will be removed.
 Default: 0.0.

 min_visibility float

-Minimum fraction of area for a bounding box to remain in the list.
-Bounding boxes with a visible area less than this fraction will be removed.
+Minimum fraction of area for a bounding box to remain this box in the result.
+Should be in [0.0, 1.0] range.
 Default: 0.0.

 min_width float